Reachability and liveness in parametric timed automata: Introduction

 \subsubsection{Reachability}

-L/U-PTAs is the only non-trivial\footnote{ The bounded integer PTAs of \cite{JLR15} are arguably a trivial such subclass (even though the associated analysis techniques are not). } subclass of PTAs for which the EF-emptiness problem is decidable for an arbitrary number of clocks and parameters.
-However, other results are disappointing: undecidability of AF-emptiness, intractability of the synthesis~\cite{JLR15}.
+L/U-PTAs is the only non-trivial\footnote{ The bounded integer PTAs of~\cite{JLR15} are arguably a trivial such subclass (even though the associated analysis techniques are not). } subclass of PTAs for which the EF-emptiness problem is decidable for an arbitrary number of clocks and parameters.
+However, other results are disappointing for L/U-PTAs: undecidability of AF-emptiness, intractability of reachability-synthesis~\cite{JLR15}.
 It is hence important to look for further subclasses of PTAs for which problems may be decidable.

-It is shown in~\cite{JLR15,ALR15} that integer points play a key role in decidability.
+\paragraph{Integer-point PTAs} It is shown in~\cite{JLR15,ALR15} that integer points play a key role in decidability.
 Hence, our first contribution here is to investigate integer-points PTAs (IP-PTAs), that are PTAs where each symbolic state contains at least one integer point (\ie{} an integer valuation of the clocks and the parameters).
 We prove that the EF-emptiness problem is decidable for bounded IP-PTAs (\ie{} with a bounded parameter domain), even when parameters are rational-valued.
 Although we show that it cannot be decided whether a bounded PTA is a (bounded) IP-PTA, we give two sufficient syntactic conditions: we show that bounded L/U-PTAs with non-strict inequalities are IP-PTAs and, more interestingly, we introduce a new subclass of ``reset-PTAs'', that are also IP-PTAs, and for which, when bounded, the EF-emptiness problem is hence decidable too.
 This class is only the second syntactic subclass of PTAs (after L/U-PTAs) for which this problem is decidable.

-Our second main contribution to reachability is to study several open problems for PTAs and several known subclasses (as well as the new class of IP-PTAs): we study here the emptiness and universality of reachability (EF), as well as unavoidability emptiness (AF).
+\paragraph{Decidability of PTAs} Our second main contribution to reachability is to study several open problems for PTAs and several known subclasses (as well as the new class of IP-PTAs): we study here the emptiness and universality of reachability (EF), as well as unavoidability emptiness (AF).
 Emptiness is of utmost importance as, without decidability of the emptiness, exact synthesis is practically ruled out.
 Universality checks whether all parameter valuations satisfy a property, which is important for applications where the designer has no power on some valuations; this is the case of networks, where some latencies (\eg{} the transmission time of some packets) may be totally arbitrary.
-Among our results, we prove in particular that AF-emptiness is undecidable for both bounded IP-PTAs and bounded L/U-PTAs.
-Overall, we significantly enhance the knowledge we have of decidability problems for PTAs and subclasses.